Update: The abstract submission deadline has been extended to Friday, 2nd of December.

-All queries regarding abstract submission can be submitted using the following link: submit abstract query.
+All abstract submissions and queries can be submitted using the following link: submit abstract query.

 Engineers Ireland Medal

-The 2022 Medal will be presented at the 27th Annual Conference of the Section of Bioengineering of Royal Academy of Medicine in Ireland (Bioengineering in Ireland) which will be held at The Galmont Hotel, January 21st-22nd 2022.
+The 2023 Medal will be presented at the 28th Annual Conference of the Section of Bioengineering of Royal Academy of Medicine in Ireland (Bioengineering in Ireland).
 Finalists will be shortlisted for the award based on submission of an abstract for the conference and the shortlisted finalists will be invited to submit a six page research paper and will present their research in a plenary session on the opening day of the conference.

 Please address specific queries to Prof. David Hoey using this link: submit EI Medal Query.